Koonya, Tasmania: Geography

 The waters of Norfolk Bay form most of the northern boundary.

-A weather radar for the City of Hobart is in the Koonya locality.

-Road infrastructure
+Access and facilities

 Route B37 (Nubeena Road) enters from the north-east and runs through to the north-west, where it exits.
 Route C343 (Nubeena Back Road) starts at an intersection with B37 and runs south-west until it exits.

+A weather radar for the City of Hobart is located in the Koonya area.

+St. Alban's Catholic church is served from St. John's Catholic Parish, based in Richmond.